Yep, a Canadian dealer has shoehorned Dodge’s crazy engine in a Ram pick-up

 The first thing to get your head around is the scale.
 Usefully it’s fairly obvious where the upright front ends, but its width might be troublesome on narrower roads.

 Under the lengthy bonnet sits a 6.75-litre V8 with a pair of turbochargers helping it along, the Mulsanne is comically rapid for such a weighty machine.
 It’s like a country house with a thruster from the space shuttle attached, a mighty 752lb ft of torque arriving at just 1,750rpm.
-It’ll reach 62mph in just 5.1 seconds, which is better than a Rolls-Royce Phantom, should you be caught in a traffic-light Grand Prix en route to Harrods.
+It’ll reach 62mph in just 5.1 seconds, and if that isn’t enough, the Speed’s 811lb ft punches to 62mph in less than five seconds.
+Astounding.

 Eight gears are swapped automatically, or, if you’d rather, you can take control yourself.
 It’s so good in automatic mode we’d leave it alone.
 Likewise, dynamic changes are on offer, with stiffer dampers and weightier steering possible via a rotary dial on the centre console: just pop it in comfort and leave it be.
 Hushed, rapid and hugely comfortable, the Mulsanne is everything a Bentley should be.